What makes a good Software Test engineer?

 in printable form, and may be embedded in code comments, may

-be embodied in well-written test cases, etc.) Generally, the
+be embodied in well-written test cases, user stories, acceptance criteria, etc.)

 QA practices may be documented to enhance their repeatability.